jlangch/venice/doc/readme/intro-functional.md

       developers to understand and contribute to the codebase.

 12. Smaller Code Base:
-    * Projects using FP produce a smaller code base compared to imperative or object-oriented programming.
+    * Projects using FP produce smaller code bases compared to imperative or object-oriented programming.